port-four/port-four/README.md

 - 👋 Hi, I’m @port-four.
 Real name, Brett Porter.
-- 👀 I’m interested in ML/DL, ui/ux, and privacy & security.
+- 👀 I’m interested in ML/DL, ui/ux, and privacy & biomedical informatics.
-- 🌱 I’m currently learning neural networks and digital forensics.
+- 🌱 I’m currently a doctoral student at the University of North Txas in Information Science with a concentration in Data Science.
 - 💞️ I’m looking to collaborate on any fun projects.
 - 📫 How to reach me
   -   LinkedIn: www.linkedin.com/in/bport4